GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

                                      }\"
 ```

-Next step is to access and verify your API using kong proxy endpoint.
+The next step is to access and verify your API using the kong proxy endpoint.

-## Verify API
+## Verify your API

-After configuration you are ready to verify your API is protected by plugins or not.
-You need to pass token as per configured [authentication mode](#create-oauth-credential).
+After the configuration, you are ready to verify if your API is protected by plugins or not.
+You need to pass the token as per configured [authentication mode](#create-oauth-credential).

-Sample of request to proxy endpoint.
-You can configure port for proxy endpoint using [kong config](../configuration.md#kong).
+A sample request to the proxy endpoint.
+You can configure the port for the proxy endpoint using [kong config](../configuration.md#kong).

-By default kong provides, two endpoints.
+By default, kong provides two endpoints.

 | Protocol | Proxy endpoints |
 |----------|-----------------|